meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 This post will go into a little of the background on why I created [lagom][website-lagom], an auto-wiring dependency injection container.
 Dependency injection is not something as commonly used in python as it is in some other languages (especially statically typed languages).

-However, as types seem to be becoming more popular in python, I wanted to revisit using dependency injection and designed a container with three main goals in mind:
+I'll save writing why I think dependency injection is great, even in python, for a later blog post.
+However, as types seem to be becoming more popular in python, I wanted to explore dependency injection combined with explicit typing and designed a container with three main goals in mind:

 * Strong usage of types - work well with [mypy][website-mypy]
-* Minimal modification of code
+* Minimal modification of code - existing code should *not* get polluted by the container
 * It should push code towards being more decoupled and avoid the need for monkey patching in tests

 Let's take the example of a simple web app (built using [starlette][website-starlette])